John Kenneth Paranada

 Curator of Art and Climate Change, Sainsbury Centre, University of East Anglia, London, UK

 John Kenneth Paranada, a British-Filipino curator and researcher, holds the pioneering role of Curator of Art and Climate Change at the Sainsbury Centre, University of East Anglia.
-His appointment marks a significant step in the UK's museum landscape, emphasizing a dedicated response to the climate crisis through innovative curatorial practices.
-Paranada combines social and environmental sciences with artistic exploration, adopting an interdisciplinary strategy to pivot towards planetary reciprocity and address the crisis of relevance of museums and cultural institutions in the 21st century.
+His appointment marks a significant step in the UK’s museum landscape, emphasizing a dedicated response to the climate crisis through innovative curatorial practices.
+Paranada combines social and environmental sciences with artistic exploration, adopting an interdisciplinary strategy to pivot towards planetary reciprocity and address the crisis of relevance facing museums and cultural institutions in the 21st century.